-Sospeter M. Muhongo says Tanzania's resources are vital for it to achieve its Vision 2025 target to become a middle-income country.
-Mark Wessels / for China Daily
+Sospeter M. Muhongo, Tanzania's minister of energy and minerals, says the developing country's resources are vital for it to achieve its Vision 2025 target to become a middle-income country.
+Mark Wessels / For China Daily

-Energy and minerals minister seeks overseas investment to realize tremendous potential
+Top energy and minerals official seeks overseas investment

 Sospeter M. Muhongo is rare among politicians in that he is an acknowledged expert on his ministerial brief.